 Adams is proud to have been raised in Colorado Springs.
 She is a graduate of Colorado College, where she received her bachelor’s degree in Organismal Biology and Ecology and was on the women’s volleyball team.

 The U.S. Olympic & Paralympic Museum is a timeless institution that reflects Team USA pride and helps visitors experience the thrill of the Games.
 As future generations of champions realize their dreams, the museum will grow and evolve alongside them, providing an ever-fresh experience with each visit.

-Subscribe to the U.S. Olympic & Paralympic Museum newsletter and keep up to date with events and happenings as we get set to open in summer 2020 in Colorado Springs.
+Subscribe to the U.S. Olympic & Paralympic Museum newsletter and keep up to date with events and happenings in Colorado Springs.
 You’ll also get the latest news and features from our Digital Museum, including Spotlight features and tips to plan your visit to Pikes Peak Region and the Museum.